 - Place crumbs in the bowl of a food processor and pulse until the biggest ones are the size of peas.
 Pour the crumbs through a wire spider if needed to sift out the smaller ones and continue pulsing only the large ones.

-- Transfer crumbs to a wide shallow bowl, toss with 1-2 TBSP powdered sugar, and set aside.
+- Transfer crumbs to a wide shallow bowl, toss with 1-2 tablespoon powdered sugar, and set aside.

 - Whisk together powdered sugar and milk until well combined.
-Add additional 1-2 TBSP milk as needed to achieve desired consistency.
+Add additional 1-2 tablespoon milk as needed to achieve desired consistency.

 Crumb Cake Doughnut Assembly